One Server Philosophy

 Build for Production

-Server compiles Svelte to standalone HTML, saved to backend_code.
+Server compiles Svelte to standalone HTML, saves as static file.

 Users See Changes